 Q6, R12 and R13 in Figure 1 gives system and IC protection from reversed adapter voltage.
 In normal operation, Q6 is turned off by negative Vgs.
 When adapter voltage is reversed, Q6 Vgs is positive.
 As a result, Q6 turns on to short gate and source of Q2 so that Q2 is off.
 Q2 body diode blocks negative voltage to system.
-However, CMSRC and ACDRV pins need R10 and R11 to limit the current due to the ESD diode of these pins when turned on.
-Q6 must has low Vgs threshold voltage and low Qgs gate charge so it turns on before Q2 turns on.
-R10 and R11 must have enough power rating for the power dissipation when the ESD diode is on.
-In Figure 2, the Schottky diode D3 gives the reverse adapter voltage protection, no extra small MOSFET and resistors are needed.
+However, CMSRC and ACDRV pin need R10 and R11 to limit the current due to ESD diode of these pins are turned on.
+Q6 must has low Vgs threshold voltage and low Qgs gate charge so it turns on fast enough before Q2 turns on.
+R10 and R11 must have enough power rating for the power dissipation when ESD diode is on.